ejaz-karim/reword-manager/README.md

 Some special characters in the Chat list may not be reworded.

 If you are trying to modify a message in the Chat list containing `<`,`>` it will appear as `<lt>`,`<gt>` and may not be reworded.

-When using the Menu Entry Swapper plugin for a left-click teleport, the text in the top-left corner (Mouseover text) won’t be reworded.